sirisian/ecmascript-types/errorhandling.md

 ## Typed catch clauses

 A `catch` clause may name the error type it handles.
 Clauses are tried in order, and the first whose type the thrown value satisfies runs; an untyped clause at the end catches whatever remains.
+An untyped clause may only be the last: a typed clause after it could never run, so a `catch` that is not last must name a type.

 ```js
 try {